SaswatPadhi/saswatpadhi.github.io/_publications/ml4sys_neurips2023_ux_prediction.md

   - icon: microphone
     desc: 'Oral Spotlight Presentation'

+tweet: 'We present regression-based models for predicting ChromeOS user experience metrics
+        from hardware specifications of Chromebook laptops.'

 target:
   short: ML4Sys @ NeurIPS
   full: 'Proceedings of the NeurIPS 2023 Workshop on Machine Learning for Systems'